andryunin-dev/rest-service-alfa-bank/README.md

 java -jar target/*.jar --classpath=src\\main\\resources\\file\\input.xml --port=8087
 ```

 After starting the application, you can send POST requests to the address http://localhost/test with the "box" and "color" parameters.
-Parameters are not case sensitive.
-You can also pass "null" in the request.